flutter/website/src/deployment/flavors.md

 If you aren't familiar with how to add assets to your app, see [Adding assets and images][].

-If you have assets that are only used in specific flavor in your app, you can configure them to only be bundled into your app when building for that flavor.
+If you have assets that are only used in a specific flavor in your app, you can configure them to only be bundled into your app when building for that flavor.
 You can utilize this to prevent your app bundle sizes from being bloated by unused assets.